 The following are the best blog name generators according to various customer reviews online:-

-The homepage of the DomainWheel tool is simple, intuitive, and minimalistic.
+DomainWheel as a blog name generator is a simple, intuitive, and minimalistic tool.
 The search box already has a few keywords typed in it as a hint for you.
 Upon typing in your keywords, the tool generates an extensive collection of blog names with many combinations and lists them in order of relevance.

 As I entered the keyword “fitness food” in the search box, the following results (top 5) were displayed:

-Nameboy can suggest some good blog names for your blog based on primary and secondary keywords.
-You can also input if you need a rhyming word for your blog.
-Some of the example names with the keyword “fitness foods” are given below:-
+Nameboy can suggest dozens of blog name ideas for your blog based on primary and secondary keywords.
+You can also input if you need a rhyming word for your blog name.
+Some of the example blog names with the keyword “fitness foods” are given below:-

 As you can see, the blog name ideas generated by Nameboy have a great appeal.

-This tool is apt to create business and brand names.
-However, this intelligent tool limits the domain names to at most fifteen characters.
-Also, there are multiple quality levels from which you can choose an appropriate name.
-Wordoid generates names in English, Spanish, German, French, and Italian.
+This blog name generator tool is apt to create business and brand names.
+However, this intelligent tool limits the blog name to at most fifteen characters.
+Also, there are multiple quality levels from which you can choose an appropriate blog name.
+Wordoid also generates names in English, Spanish, German, French, and Italian.

 Similarly, for the keyword “food” generated the following results:-

-The only problem with this tool is that your input is restricted to at most ten characters (including spaces).
+The only problem with this blog name generator tool is that your input is restricted to at most ten characters (including spaces).

 4) Stop Bothering Too Much & Just Name it!

-Many weird words have become a global brand, in their own right, even though they didn’t follow any of the rules we discussed in this article – except for being simple to pronounce.
+Today, many weird blog names have become a global brand and in their own right, even though they didn’t follow any of the rules we discussed in this article – except for being simple to pronounce.

 For example, Look at a global tech giant like Google, the copier company Xerox, the international home decor major Ikea, and the web hosting company GoDaddy.